nextflow-io/gccbosc18-training/README.md

 #### Exercise 4.1

-Add a [tag](https://www.nextflow.io/docs/latest/process.html#tag) directive to the `quantification` process to provide a more readable execution log .
+Add a [tag](https://www.nextflow.io/docs/latest/process.html#tag) directive to the `quantification` process to provide a more readable execution log.

 #### Exercise 4.2